lorenzo-rovigatti/comp_bio_notes/proteins.md

 (sec:hydrophobic_interactions)=
 # Hydrophobic interactions

 As we will see in later lectures, the main driver for protein compaction (*folding*) is hydrophobicity.
 In general, a molecule's solubility in water is a crucial property that can be determined experimentally.
 By comparing the concentrations of various substances dissolved in water, we can ascertain which molecule is more soluble.
 This comparison reveals water's affinity for different solutes, essentially indicating which substances are more favorably integrated into the aqueous environment.
-Comparing the outcome of such experiments on, say, sugar and oil would make it clear that the former is much more "hydrophilic" (water-lover) than the other, which has a strong hydrophobic ("afraid of water") character.
+Comparing the outcome of such experiments on, say, sugar and oil would make it clear that the former is much more hydrophilic ("water-lover") than the other, which has a strong hydrophobic ("afraid of water") character.
 Systematic experiments show that uncharged molecules or chemical groups that cannot form hydrogen bonds are hydrophobic and, when put in water, tend to shy away from the water molecules, clustering together.

 In order to explore this effect, we consider hydrocarbons as model systems, since many non-polar amino acids feature hydrocarbon side chains (see [the classification of amino acids sketched above](#sec:AA_list)), and refer to the free-energy difference of transferring a substance from a nonpolar or slightly polar solvent to water, $\Delta G$.
 The nonpolar solvent containing the solute molecules, which in the simplest case can be the bulk liquid of the substance of interest, is put in contact with water through a semipermeable membrane that allows the transfer of the solute only.
 When the equilibrium is reached, the chemical potential of the solute is the same in the bulk and in water, *viz.*

 $$
-\log c_w/c_0 + \beta \mu_{{\rm ex},w} = \log c_bc_0 + \beta \mu_{{\rm ex},b},
+\log (c_w / c_0) + \beta \mu_{{\rm ex},w} = \log (c_b / c_0) + \beta \mu_{{\rm ex},b},
 $$

 where $\beta = 1 / k_BT$, the $w$ and $b$ subscripts refer to the water and bulk systems, respectively, $c_i$ is the concentration of the substance of interest in the system $i$, $c_0$ is a constant to make the argument of the logarithms dimensionless, and $\mu_{{\rm ex}, i}$ is its excess (with respect to the ideal gas) chemical potential.
 The difference between the excess chemical potentials of the two systems can be evaluated from the (experimentally measurable) values of $c_w$ and $c_b$ through